0%

 He’s like Einstein in some ways.

-What Is Buddhist Vesak?
+read moreWhat Is Buddhist Vesak?

 Vesak is a Buddhist holiday that celebrates the Lunar Full Moon Day of May, commemorating the birth of our Bodhisatta, the night he attained enlightenment under the Bodhi Tree, and the day Parinibbāna was attained (His Final-Death).
 This holiday is celebrated by Buddhists all over the world, especially in Theravāda Buddhist countries such as Sri Lanka, Myanmar, Thailand, Laos, and Cambodia.
 This year, it will be on May 23rd, 2024.
-You can find the dates here at timeanddate.
+You can find the dates here at timeanddate.com

-What Does Namo Tassa Bhagavato Arahato Sammāsambuddhassa Mean?
+read moreWhat Does Namo Tassa Bhagavato Arahato Sammāsambuddhassa Mean?

-The Real Buddha Statues
+read moreThe Real Buddha Statues

 What qualities make up the real Buddha Statues?
 There are certain qualities of a Buddha that makes one instantly recognizable from afar.
 There are many features that make the Buddha a Buddha besides the iconic drooping earlobes.
 From time to time, I see statues of the Buddha that are just not right.
 When you know the correct signs of The Buddha, you immediately know that something is wrong.
 While you cannot fool a Sri Lankan, you can fool others from all parts of the world.
+Some of these incorrect Buddhas have been donated here at Pa-Auk too!
+There are many features that are not correct in many different types of Buddhas, but today we will focus on the Head and the Feet.

 read more